How to Make Vanilla Powder (Vanilla Bean Powder Recipe)

 How to Make Toasted Vanilla Powder

-If you roast the vanilla beans longer at the higher temperature, you'll end up with Toasted Vanilla Powder.
-Some love the intensity of the flavor, while others really dislike it.
+If you roast the vanilla beans longer at a higher temperature, you'll end up with Toasted Vanilla Powder.
+Some love the intensity of the flavor of toasted vanilla, while others really dislike it.

-If you haven't had toasted vanilla powder before, just try it with one to two beans to make sure you like it before using more of this precious commodity!
+If you haven't had toasted vanilla powder before, I recommed trying it with one or two beans only to make sure you like it before making a larger batch.

 How to Store

-You can store your vanilla powder in either glass or plastic, but we choose to use glass as much as possible.
+You can store this homemade vanilla powder in either glass or plastic, but I use glass as much as possible.

-In some countries, spices are sold in paper envelopes, so you do that as well.
+In some countries, spices are sold in paper envelopes, so you could do that as well, but that's not advisable for humid environments.

 You could also make a small paper funnel to put the powder in small glass bottles such as cleaned essential oil bottles.